 For black Americans, hbcu’s have been historically strategic in the development of education within their demographic community.
 America was not always a nation of unlimited education open to all men and women; that was a recent development mandated by the Supreme Court in 1954 and fully enforced in the late 1970s (I’m told Boston was the last bastion to fall, don’t quote me).
-Persons of African descent could be and sometimes were killed for seeking an education all throughout American history, so the formation of schools and colleges catering to their community was a must for civil survival.
+Persons of African descent could be and sometimes were killed for seeking an education throughout certain periods in American history, so the formation of schools and colleges catering to their community was a must for civil survival.
 I’m not aware if LGBT persons in American history suffered the same fate for seeking education and basic human rights (unless they were of African descent).
 I don’t recall homosexuals being targeted for chattel slavery, being denied their humanity, and having an entire war fought for their freedom.
 I also don’t recall homosexuals having to fight the government in order to set up their own business sectors even after being recognized as humans and then citizens, only to have those places firebombed by angry white American mobs jealous of their good fortune.
 Choice was needed as a survival necessity for black Americans in the past.
 And thankfully, choice was allowed in our democracy, even as our country’s government proved hypocritical and mortally hostile to democratic freedom.
 Many hbcu’s are still in business today because of their historical struggle for choice, but their journey was not a peaceful one.
 This is all the more reason to defend the choice for the Pride School of Atlanta.

 You see, America has at the heart of its precepts the principle of choice.
 People choose legislators to make laws for them.
 People choose new laws to get passed.
 People choose representatives in government.
 People choose which chain stores they want to shop at.
 People choose their occupations, friends, circles of influences, media sources, news sources, religious affiliations, neighborhoods…whatever is conducive to civil life and human life in general (to establish justice and ensure domestic tranquility) is chosen by the person(s) involved.
 But, what we are witnessing now is a degradation of these values.
 It is no secret that erotic freedom and religious freedom are headed toward a political collision.
 As this private school is lauded for its selectivity of LGBT students and faculty, another private school with a confessional mission statement is lambasted for staying true to its selectivity allowed by the very same principle of choice.